BetterThanWowhead/BetterThanWowhead.github.io/pages/about.md

 Hello peeps.

-If you have a question about him or else, just send a letter to him.
+If you have a question about him or else, just send write me ingame.

 **may u needs ✨**

 - {{ site.author.email }}
-- github.com/{{ site.author.github }}
+- battletag
+- discord tag